NMRExchangeFormat/NEF/specification/Overview.md

     not an integer, which renders the concept of ranges rather unwieldy.
     The supported wildcard expressions for standard residues are given in the Residue_Variants.txt file.

     15. Elements and isotopes are deduced from the first letter of the atom name; i.e. anything stareting with H is hydrogen, C is carbon, etc. The relevant isotope is deduced from context where necessary, e.g. NMR chemical shifts refer to 13C.
     Isotope labeling patterns are not supported in this version of NEF.
-    For elements with two-letter abbreviations (e.g. Ca, Cd) the element must be specified in the _nef_chemical_shift.element column.
-Similarly, non-default isotopes must be specified in the _nef_chemical_shift.isotope_number column (e.g. 2H, 111Cd, 113Cd, ...).
+    For elements with two-letter abbreviations (e.g. Ca, Cd) the element must be specified in the \_nef_chemical_shift.element column.
+Similarly, non-default isotopes must be specified in the \_nef_chemical_shift.isotope_number column (e.g. 2H, 111Cd, 113Cd, ...).
-    Note that it is not possible to specify separet shifts for different isotopoes of the same atom in a single shiftlist.
-In the unlikely case that this is necessary, hte two shifts must be given in separate shiftlists.
+    Note that it is not possible to specify separate shifts for different isotopes of the same atom in a single shiftlist.
+In the unlikely case that this is necessary, the two shifts must be given in separate shiftlists.

   3. Identifiers